TandonDevOps/IndraABM/tutorial/tutorial video script.md

 Then, we need to define its response to the result of the survey.
 It is rather simple.
 If the ratio is no less than its tolerance which means the agent is happy about where it is, it will stay put.
 If the ratio is less than its tolerance, it will move.
-We define two helper functions to make the structure clearer.
+We define two helper functions and some default values to make the structure clearer.

 `write the second part of the agent_action and two helper functions and four default values`